 Is the idle on the tachometer lower and more inconsistently than you normally feel and remember?
-Is the car sporadically stall?
+Is the car sporadically stalled?
 If yes, it may be the consequence of a faulty IAC valve.

 Connect the negative lead of a test light to the body of the car and press the test light into each of the four circuits on the GM idle control motor.
 The test light should flash or go from bright to dim through each circuit while the engine is running.

-- If there is no flash, ECU is having problems instead of idle control motor.
+- If there is no flash, the ECU is having problems instead of an idle control motor.

 - If there are flashes, you need to replace the idle control motor in the valve.